 Is a College Degree Worth the Debt

 Let’s face facts, a college education is costly but the payoffs are considerable.
-A college education not only improves a graduate’s earning potential but her employability overall.
+A college education not only improves a graduate’s earning potential but her ability to be employed overall.
 According to the Bureau of Labor Statistics, in 2013, the median earnings of high school diploma holders were $651 per week with an average unemployment rate of 7.5 percent.
 But compare these statistics to those for a college education; median earnings with a bachelor’s degree were $1,108 and the unemployment rate dropped to 4 percent.
 With a master’s degree or professional degree, unemployment continues to drop while earnings rise.

-The L.A.
-Times, reporting on this topic notes that bachelor’s degree holders earn 84 percent more over their lifetime than those with a high school diploma.
+The Los Angeles Times, reporting on this topic notes that bachelor’s degree holders earn 84 percent more over their lifetime than those with a high school diploma.
 Further, the earnings gap between high school graduates and college graduates is widening over time as the differential was a 75 percent in 1999.
 It’s clear that a college education pays but it’s important to be smart about paying for it.